kylel3769/sep10-freedom-project/blog/entry01.md

-# Entry 1: Deciding on My Topic (Electrical engineering)
+# Entry 1: Deciding on My Topic (Software engineering)
 ##### 10/26/23

 ## Choosing the topic